Best Beginner Guitar – The Ultimate Acoustic & Electric Guitar Buyers GuideGuitarSpotting

 Summary: Classic Stratocaster look, feel and sound on a budget.

-Another electric to consider choosing for your beginner guitar is the Yamaha Pacifica PAC112V.
+Another option to consider choosing as your beginner electric guitar is the Yamaha Pacifica PAC112V.

 It’s an excellent guitar at a surprisingly good price, and is made with an alder body and reasonably thin maple bolt-on neck.

 The PAC112V has good action and quality electronics, including a vintage vibrato and 3 great-sounding Alnico V pickups (2 single-coil, and 1 humbucker in the bridge position).
 This will give you the flexibility to utilize both a powerful humbucker sound and more traditional single-coil Strat tones.
 It has a 5-position switch with coil tap.

 It has a bright sound that can handle a wide variety of musical styles, and the neck plays fast.
 It’s a great guitar for rocking out, and can be used to play everything from country to metal.
 Though it isn’t made for shredding.

 Also be aware that the vibrato can make the guitar go out of tune fairly quickly.